Skip to content

 Why offer voluntary benefits?

-If you look after your employees, you will gain their trust and loyalty.
-Offering a personalised system of benefits, reasonably priced, will make them feel valued.
+Offering a personalised system of benefits, reasonably priced, will make staff feel valued.

-Today, it’s harder to provide a fixed set of benefits which are relevant to most of the workforce.
+It’s getting harder to provide a fixed set of benefits which are relevant to most of the workforce.
 Everyone wants or needs different things.
-A single twenty-something will have different needs to a thirty-something mother of three.
+A single twenty-something will have different needs to a fourty-something mother of three.

 This issue was outlined by Chris Bruce, co-founder of Thomson’s Online Benefits: